r-akanksha/Automotive-sales-dashboard/README.md

 - YOY Growth in Cars Sold
 - Difference between YTD Cars Sold and PTYD Cars Sold

-## Problem Statement 2: Charts Requirement
-1. **YTD Sales Weekly Trend:** Display a line chart illustrating the weekly trend of YTD sales.
-The X-axis should represent weeks, and the Y-axis should show the total sales amount.
-2. **YTD Total Sales by Body Style:** Visualize the distribution of YTD total sales across different car body styles using a Pie chart.
-3. **YTD Total Sales by Color:** Present the contribution of various car colors to the YTD total sales through a pie chart.
-4. **YTD Cars Sold by Dealer Region:** Showcase the YTD sales data based on different dealer regions using a map chart to visualize the sales distribution geographically.
-5. **Company-Wise Sales Trend in Grid Form:** Provide a tabular grid that displays the sales trend for each company.
-The grid should showcase the company name along with their YTD sales figures.
-6. **Details Grid Showing All Car Sales Information:** Create a detailed grid that presents all relevant information for each car sale, including car model, body style, color, sales amount, dealer region, date, etc.

 ## Data Available
 ### Car Data: